ksuBal/word-search-helper/README.md

 # Word search helper app

+## Motivation

+I want to create an app that helps boost the efficiency of learning foreign words.
+For now, I will focus on making the app specific for somebody learning German, but in the future I will add an abstraction layer so that the app can be used for learning any language.

 ## Context

 I have been learning German for a few years now and have to look up words regularly.